gauravkapoor27/Handwritten-Digits-Prediction/README.md

 # Handwritten-Digits-Prediction

 This project is a web application built using the React JavaScript framework for the frontend and the Python Flask framework for the backend.
 The application features a canvas on the web page where users can draw digits, which are then passed to the backend via a JavaScript post request.
 The backend uses the information from the canvas to predict the drawn digits using two machine learning models that have been trained on the MNIST dataset.
+The canvas is designed in a way to allow users to draw anywhere on the canvas and redeem the same output image.
+This avoid the problem of having to draw in the center of the canvas and at the right size.
 The goal of the project is to allow users to draw digits on the canvas and have the models accurately predict which digit was drawn.

 ## Simple CNN model